amanhigh/go-fun/components/operator/README.md

 ## Deployment
 Project can be run in following ways

+### Testing
+Run `make test` to run tests.
+This will interally run generate and manifest targets as well.

 ### Outside Cluster
 Run `make install run` to run without cluster.